CodeWithRitik19/CodeWithRitik19/README.md

 <img src="./thoughtworks-gif_dribbble.gif" height="290px" align="right" />

 - 🙋‍♂️ Everything about me is available on **[My Website](https://ritik.edtech-community.com)** where I share my work, ideas, and projects.
-- 🔭 I’m currently building **Agrilearn AI**, an AI-first platform for agricultural insights, along with contributing to **Tech Dev Club**, a growing community of developers and creators.
+- 🔭 I’m currently building **Chartik.Ai**, a powerfull AI Assistant , along with contributing to **ED-Tech Community**, a growing community of developers and creators.
 - 🌱 I’m learning **MERN Stack**, **AI and Machine Learning**, and exploring **Blockchain** to strengthen my technical foundation.
 - 👯 I’m open to collaborating on **full stack projects**, **automation tools**, and **AI-driven applications**.
 - 🤝 I’m looking for guidance in **system design**, **scalable architectures**, and advanced **AI model development**.